d12frosted/elpa-mirror/stable-melpa/grugru-readme.txt

                  (grugru-define-local 'word '("I" "my" "me" "mine"))))

-   Also, you can run it interactively (though cannot set STRINGS-OR-FUNCTION to a function).
+   Also, you can run it interactively (though cannot set STRINGS-OR-GENERATOR to a function).
-   On interactive usage, by default, GETTER is the length of car of STRINGS-OR-FUNCTION, and STRINGS-OR-FUNCTION is a list which has 2 elements, constructed interactively.
+   On interactive usage, by default, GETTER is the length of car of STRINGS-OR-GENERATOR, and STRINGS-OR-GENERATOR is a list which has 2 elements, constructed interactively.
-   With prefix argument, you can select GETTER and length of STRINGS-OR-FUNCTION.
+   With prefix argument, you can select GETTER and length of STRINGS-OR-GENERATOR.
    Default GETTER is set by ~grugru-local-interactively-default-getter~.

 ;; ~(grugru-define-multiple &rest CLAUSES)~
    This function define multiple grugru.

    Each ~CLAUSE~ is:
    - ~(GETTER .
-STRINGS-OR-FUNCTION)~: means ~(grugru-define-global GETTER  STRINGS-OR-FUNCTION)~.
+STRINGS-OR-GENERATOR)~: means ~(grugru-define-global GETTER  STRINGS-OR-GENERATOR)~.
    - ~(MAJOR (GETTER .
-STRINGS-OR-FUNCTION)...)~: means ~(grugru-define-on-major-mode MAJOR GETTER  STRINGS-OR-FUNCTION)...~.
+STRINGS-OR-GENERATOR)...)~: means ~(grugru-define-on-major-mode MAJOR GETTER  STRINGS-OR-GENERATOR)...~.
    - List of above.